ropensci/cffr/tests/testthat/_snaps/cff_read_bib_text.md

     Code
       cff_read_bib_text("a bad line")
     Message
-      ! `x` doesn't look as a BibTeX entry.
+      ! `x` does not look like a BibTeX entry.
 Check the results.
     Condition
       Error:
       !
 Invalid bib file